mihirbhatia999/satellite_vehicle_detection/README.md

 2. Multiple vehicles have to be detected
 3. Some vehicles maybe paritially hidden by trees or other objects

+## Data
+Google Earth Images will be manually annotated

 ## Reference
 [Classification-based vehicle detection in high-resolution satellite images](https://www.sciencedirect.com/science/article/pii/S092427160800097X)